GuillaumeGoujard/IDLEstimator/docs/source/sections/introduction.rst

 (h is the number of hidden features), :math:`\Theta := (A,B,c,D,E,f)` are matrices and vectors of appropriate size, they define the parameters of the model.
-The hidden variable :math:`x` is implicit in the sense that there is in general no analytical formula for it, this is different from classic deep learning for which, given the model parameters, the hidden variables can be computed explicitly via propagation trough the network.
+The hidden variable :math:`x` is implicit in the sense that there is in general no analytical formula for it, this is different from classic deep learning for which, given the model parameters, the hidden variables can be computed explicitly via propagation through the network.

 Notation and definitions
 *************************